jacquikeane/citation_reporter/sanger_deployment/README.md

 ### Setup Backups

 * Copy [backup.logrotate.conf](sanger_deployment/backup.logrotate.conf) onto the server;
+* Amend backup.logrotate.conf to point to the correct directories;
 * Ensure that a [backups](sanger_deployment/backups) folder exists and create associated files if they don't exist (empty files are fine);
 * Amend [backup.logrotate.crontab](sanger_deployment/backup.logrotate.crontab) to point to the correct config; and
 * Add / edit the cronjob `crontab -e`